 Joel Q: Actually our rider wouldn’t surprise anyone or raise any eyebrows.
 Raw garlic and ginger, maybe, just in case someone starts getting sick in any way.

-HP: Thanks for taking the time to answer a few questions.
+CD: Thanks for taking the time to answer a few questions.

 Joel Q: Thank you so much for the opportunity to chat.
 Much Love.